-Our Values

-Our organisational values underpin everything we do and say and are supported by policies, processes and guidance.
-In short, our values describe ‘the way we do things here’ so that we deliver great services for our residents.
-Our values are:

-Always learning

-Be kind and care

-Equality and integrity in all we do

-Taking responsibility

-Daring to do it differently

-Everyone that works for us demonstrates their commitment to these values.
-We will ask you to demonstrate your commitment to these values, and their associated behaviours, throughout the application process.

 Section B: Selection Criteria/Person Specification

 This section provides a list of essential and desirable criteria that detail the skills, knowledge, behaviours, qualifications and experience that a candidate should have to perform the job.

 Each of the criteria listed below, and your commitment to our values, will be measured through the application form/CV (A) and optionally one or more of the following - a test / exercise (T), an interview (I), a presentation (P) or documentation (D).
 You must provide a supporting statement as part of your application which includes examples and evidence of when you have demonstrated the criteria listed below.